Shepherd's axe: Appearance

 Today's shepherd's axes are mostly decorative, some having golden or silver head-pieces (mostly brass, iron, chromed iron, wood or aluminum – it is rare that any axe head would be made of solid gold or silver).
 Many are considered works of art (esp. those made up to the 1960s by highlanders).
 They were skillfully stamped/adorned according to ancient tradition.
 The main motifs were the sun, stars (whirl), comets, tree of life, flowers, trees such as fir or spruce, and various geometric designs.
 Some smiths used many different, elaborated stamps.

 History and usage

 The first written mention of the shepherd's axe comes from Emperor Qin Shi Huang's court.
-It is also depicted on Scythian imagery.
+It is also depicted on Scythian imagery (see sagaris).

 The first users of the shepherd's axe were Eurasian nomads.
 Many of them were found in Avar graves.
 Besides the common Eastern steppe varieties, Avar influence too can be felt on the Hungarian shepherd's axes.

 In the 9th century, Magyar warriors used light axes on long shafts, called fokos, in their military arsenal during their invasion of Central Europe.
 Apart from them, the Bulgars and also the Alans and Slavs used similar weapons.